What Is Kubernetes Ingress?

 The ingress controller makes it possible to have dozens of services running inside your cluster, and you redirect the traffic to each one using only one external-facing IP.

 But wait!
 Didn’t we mention previously that the ingress controller pods are deployed inside the cluster?
-So how does the traffic reach the ingress controller in the first place?
+So, how does the traffic reach the ingress controller in the first place?

 Well, simply through a LoadBalancer service.
 Read more about how a Loadbalancer does this here.

 The idea is that you want to expose your ingress controller itself to the outside network.
 This way, it can receive external traffic.
 But this time, the difference is that you only expose a single service through the LoadBalancer, which is the ingress controller service.
-Then it’s up to this service to route the traffic to other backend services in the cluster.
+Then, it’s up to this service to route the traffic to other backend services in the cluster.

-And this way, you can use a single load balancer IP to forward traffic to all your services.
+This way, you can use a single load balancer IP to forward traffic to all your services.
 And it’s the responsibility of the ingress controller to decide where to direct traffic.
 Based on its rules and how the content matches those rules, it will decide which service it should forward requests to.

 So the Path now is: